This post may contain affiliate links. Read the full disclosure

 At least once a year, give the actual cabinet a deep clean, removing everything and scrubbing the interior of the cabinet.
 You want your medical supplies kept in a hygienic space so it pays to give it a spring clean like the rest of the house.

-The best part of this task is that is should only take about 10 minutes to complete, unless you have been hoarding medical supplies for a while.
-And once you start a regular medicine cabinet declutter routine, it will be a 5 minute job or less that is overall pain free (unlike most other declutter tasks).
+The best part of this task is that it should only take about 10 minutes to complete unless you have been hoarding medical supplies for a while.